 Sediment sampling in the Mission Reach in 2021 identified a high total PCB concentration at SR-SED2 (300 ug/kg).
-The homolog distributions of the SR-SED2 sample and the SD5 sample are compared in Figure 9.
+The homolog distributions of the SR-SED2 sample and the SD5 sample, which had elevated PCB concentrations in 2021, are compared in Figure 9.

-SR-SED2 had high nona- and deca-chloro homologs which indicated a potential contribution from Aroclor 1268.
+SR-SED2 was dominated by the nona- and deca-chloro homologs which indicated a potential contribution from Aroclor 1268.
 The homolog distribution at SD5 does not resemble that of SR-SED2 and is dominated by penta- and hexa-chloro homologs.
 The homolog distribution of SD5 most closely resembles Aroclor 1254 (cosine similarity of 0.82).
 Therefore, both the location and the potential contributing Aroclors appear to differ between 2021 and 2022.